kdeyev/pgz/README.md

 ```
 Pay attention that client process needs to have access to the same external resources (like map files, images,...) as the game server.

+## Multiplayer game example
+The multiplayer game example can be found in demo/demo_server.py and demo/demo_client.py

 ## Demo